digicrafts/2DEffectsCreator/Installation.md

-1. Download and import the **2D Effects Shader Editor** from Asset Store.
+1. Download and import the **2D Effects Creator** from Asset Store.

-2. The plug-in is located in Digicrafts/2DEffectsShaderEditor.
+2. The plug-in is located in Digicrafts/2DEffectsCreator.

 ![](images/1_1.png)

-3. You can find examples in the folder Digicrafts/2DEffectsShaderEditor/Examples.
+3. You can find examples in the folder Digicrafts/2DEffectsCreator/Examples.

 ![](images/1_2.png)